ros-controls/roadmap/design_drafts/controller_execution_management.md

 Each individual implementation for a hardware then reads the appropriate values out of the flexible joint state message and applies these on the actual hardware.

-To gain some insights about which keys each controller requires, the `ControllerInterface` specifies two abstract method each controller implementation has to define.
+To gain some insights about which keys each controller requires, the `ControllerInterface` specifies two abstract methods each controller implementation has to define.
 With `get_input_keys` the controller has to specify a list of keys which are being used to fetch its input state from the attached joint state message.
 Respectively, with `get_output_keys` the controller specifies a list of keys it is modifying inside the joint state message.